Tyler-R-Russ/factoringprimes/README.md

 The information below describes how to call each module and the specific calculation each module performs.

-You can find this information in each separate python module ('edit' with Idle).
+You can find this information in each separate python module (e.g. by selecting 'edit' with Idle).
 For convenience it is included below.
 The modules are described in alphabetical order.